ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    to mask these events.
 Platforms that enable FIQ handling in SP_MIN shall implement the api ``sp_min_plat_fiq_handler()``.
 The default value is 0.

+-  ``SVE_VECTOR_LEN``: SVE vector length to configure in ZCR_EL3.
+   Platforms can configure this if they need to lower the hardware limit, for example due to asymmetric configuration or limitations of software run at lower ELs.
+The default is the architectural maximum of 2048 which should be suitable for most configurations, the hardware will limit the effective VL to the maximum physically supported VL.

 -  ``TRUSTED_BOARD_BOOT``: Boolean flag to include support for the Trusted Board Boot feature.
 When set to '1', BL1 and BL2 images include support to load and verify the certificates and images in a FIP, and BL1 includes support